Barbara Connor, M.Ac., L.Ac.

-John & I thought we would write a little bit today about the benefits of acupuncture, moxibustion, herbs and nutrients in the treatment of irritable bowel syndrome (IBS) and inflammatory bowel diseases (IBD).
-If you or someone you love suffers from either of these conditions we hope you find this article helpful.
+I thought I would write a little bit today about the benefits of acupuncture, moxibustion, herbs and nutrients in the treatment of irritable bowel syndrome (IBS) and inflammatory bowel diseases (IBD).
+If you or someone you love suffers from either of these conditions I hope you find this article helpful.

 Acupuncture and Moxibustion for Irritable Bowel Syndrome and Inflammatory Bowel Diseases